plan-systems/design-docs/proof-of-correctness.md

         - **community-public**, where channel entry content is encrypted with a community key, _or_
         - **private**, where entry content is encrypted with the specified by **e<sub>hdr</sub>**`.ContentKeyID`.
             - Key mechanics for private channels are similar to [starting a new community epoch](#issuing-a-new-Community-Epoch), except the channel owner updating the `ChannelEpoch` performs key generation and distribution.
-            - Only members that have at least read-access are "sent" the keys needed in order to decrypt private channel entries
+            - Only members that have at least read-access are "sent" the keys needed in order to decrypt private channel entries.
+                - Even community admins _do not_ have the authority or means to gain access to a private channel's key.
+                - This ensures that _only the members that have been explicitly given access_ are the ones who could possibly have access to the private channel's key.
 3. **Access Control Channels** are specialized channels used to express permissions for all other channels, including other ACCs.
     - An ACC can be regarded as an access authority that specifies:
         - channel permissions for a given member `UUID`, _and_